Push Pull Control / Conduit Assemblies

 - Control cables: Control cables allow you to regulate and measure the transmission of automated processes according to UL rating.

-- Cable application: Depending on the desired force and support exerted on a Push Pull assembly, you'll need to find a cable specifically built for the application.
+- Cable application: Depending on the desired force and support exerted on a Push Pull assembly, you'll need to find a custom cable built for the specific requirements.

 - Control cable application: Instrumentation and automation applications use control cables for regulating and measuring automated processes.
 You may want to choose a flat or woven cable application built specifically for robotics, assembly lines, power distribution, and more.